romnn/simulators/README.old.md

 - add python script that reads benchmark.yml and creates the run dirs with all the config and code
 - use pylint and mypy and so on to at least somehow be sure the python code works
 - add native dockerfiles
+- inspect and run the `run_hw.py` script of accelsim.
+  - understand how it works and write our own version of it
+- inspect `run_simulations.py` script of accelsim
+  - understand how it gets its metrics and where they are saved
+- Save docker images to disk (note: this actually takes a long time)
+- do not allow warnings and fix them
+- gpgpu sim parser: use tuples as keys and write them to csv
+- find out what scheduling systems are used by DAS5 and DAS6
+  - since i cannot remember
+  - => they use slurm and there even is slurm-rs which we should use

+- update the proposal
+- try to get simulation metrics from GPUtejas
+  - need to trace an application first
+  - the java part should be "easy"
+  - but can it output structured statistics? lets hope so...

+- write script to parse GPGPUsim statistics
+  - ignore all the app data config stuff for now
+  - we could have nested hash maps or just set a prefix and pass a reference

 #### Building the rust tools